NeuraiProject/Neurai/doc/depinreceivemsg.md

   "protocol": 2,
   "depinpoolpkey": "02ab...",
   "depinpoolkeyaddress": "N...",
-  "depinpoolkeyowner": "N...",
-  "depinpoolkeysig": "H1a2...",
   "depinwallet": "wallet.dat"
 }
 ```

-`depinpoolkeysig` is the token owner's standard message signature
-(`signmessage`) over `DEPIN-POOLKEY|<token>|<pubkeyhex>`, made with the
-address that holds the owner token (`&NEWS!`).
-The node verified it at
-startup; that protects the node from publishing a broken signature, it does
-not protect you.

-**Anchor the pool key out of band.** Everything `depingetmsginfo` returns
+**Pin the pool key.** Everything `depingetmsginfo` returns arrives through
-arrives through the proxy you are about to talk to, and a hostile proxy can
+the proxy you are about to talk to, and a hostile proxy could replace it on
-replace all of it.
-A client therefore:

-1. verifies `depinpoolkeysig` **locally** (compact-signature recovery, the
-   same computation as `verifymessage`) — never by asking the proxy to verify
-   it;
-2. takes the owner address from a source that is not the proxy: its own node
+first contact.
+A client pins `depinpoolpkey` the first time it talks to a
+service (trust on first use), stores it with the service's identity, and
+treats a later change as an alert, never as something to accept silently.
+A
-   (`listaddressesbyasset "&NEWS!"`), an anchor shipped with the application
-   or published by the token's project, or, as a last resort, pins
+pin shipped with the application or published by the token's project removes
-   `depinpoolpkey` on first use and alerts if it ever changes.
+even the first-contact exposure.
+What a wrong pin could cost is bounded:
+message content is encrypted per recipient and never readable by the node or
+by anything in between; the risks are metadata of the submit envelope and
+replies being withheld or trimmed, which is exactly what `poolsig` against a
+correct pin prevents.

-Once the pool key is anchored, every reply can be checked. `poolsig` is the
+Once the pool key is pinned, every reply can be checked. `poolsig` is the
 pool key's compact signature (base64) over the canonical preimage

 ```